 Pubes are also a political statement, and it's boring; so, soooo boring that someone's vagina allegedly says more about them than the boxes they tick on the voting slip, or what they do with said vagina.
-When will these body-hair evangelists, citing feminism as their cause (so blasphemous!), realize that being a fascist about fuzz doesn't make them Valerie Solanas?
-It makes them insecure screaming tyrants.
+When will these body-hair evangelists, citing feminism as their cause (so blasphemous!), realise that being a fascist about fuzz doesn't make them Valerie Solanas, merely insecure, screaming tyrants?
 I thought feminism was about women having a choice?